magento/magento2/phpserver/README.md

 It's important to note that the router is not able to work with rewrite urls, that's why the flag `use-rewrites` is set to `0`.

-At the end of the installation process, don't forget to note the admin uri.
-That will let you access to the admin panel.
+Notes:
+- You must use `--use-rewrites=0` because the web server cannot rewrite URLs
+- By default, Magento creates a random Admin URI for you.
+Make sure to write this value down because it's how you access the Magento Admin later.
 For example : ```http://127.0.0.1:8082/index.php/admin_1vpn01```.

 For more informations about the installation process using the CLI, you can consult the dedicated documentation that can found in [the developer documentation](https://github.com/magento/devdocs/blob/develop/guides/v2.0/install-gde/install/cli/install-cli-install.md).